 Have you ever had pneumonia?
 If you have, you know how serious it can be.
-Plus, you’re probably familiar with how important it is to recognize the symptoms that go along with this illness.
-We must be even more careful when it comes to children and the elderly, who may suffer serious consequences if they come down with a case of pneumonia.
+Plus, you’re probably familiar with how important it is to recognize the uncomfortable symptoms of pneumonia.
+We must be even more careful when it comes to children and the elderly, who may suffer serious consequences if they come down with a case of the ailment.

 As we’ve said before, your doctor should always be the one to determine which course of treatment you should follow.
-We’re here to show you a few simple, natural tips that will definitely help you out.
+However we can show you a few simple, natural tips that will definitely help you out.
 Your health deserves it.

 What causes pneumonia?

-Pneumonia is a very common illness.
+Pneumonia is a very common illness .
 You probably know more than a few people who have had to deal with it at some point in their lives.
-In fact, it is very common among the elderly.
-For this demographic group, pneumonia is riskier because of their weak and vulnerable immune system, so please keep this fact in mind.
+It’s especially common among the elderly.

-- Our respiratory tracts have natural defense mechanisms that keep bacteria from getting into our lungs every day.
-The first thing we do to “repel” these bacteria is cough.
+- Your respiratory tract has natural defense mechanisms that keep bacteria from getting into your lungs every day.
+The first thing you do to “repel” these bacteria is cough.
 Furthermore, we have a number of cells that make us immune, protecting us against those enemies from outside the body.

-- But what happens when we come down with a case of pneumonia?
-Well, normally, our immune system is already somewhat weak.
-The bacteria take advantage of this situation to reach the alveoli and make us sick.
+- But what happens when you come down with a case of pneumonia?
+Well, normally, your immune system is already somewhat weak.
+The bacteria take advantage of this situation to reach the alveoli and make you sick.

-- Another possible cause of pneumonia is being a smoker, or if you have diabetes or kidney or liver problems.
+- Another possible risk factor for pneumonia is smoking.
+It might also arise more easily you have diabetes or kidney or liver problems.
 In these cases, your immune system may become even more weak, making your more vulnerable to all kinds of bacteria.